RaulUrdanetaG/discord-clone/README.md

 ```

 ## Inspiration
-This app is based on CodeWithAntonio discord clone Tutorial
+This app is based on CodeWithAntonio discord clone Tutorial.